UWE-AI-GROUP/GRAIMATTER-TEST/Meeting Notes/wp1+2kickoff.md

 ## Other points 2: Federated ML across TREs
 Not out of scope because several other exemplar project are proposing this

-I suggest we do a piece of work focussed on answering *What are the relevant forms of attack to consider for (DP) Federated learning across TREs?*
+I suggest we do a piece of work focused on answering *What are the relevant forms of attack to consider for (DP) Federated learning across TREs?*
 - e.g. is poisoning irrelevant?